 The new T-Roc R1.

 Performance car with lifestyle character.

 It cannot be pigeonholed as it unites contrasts.

 The T-Roc R is a highly versatile vehicle.
-The performance car with its off-road qualities has already impressed at the Nürburgring.
+The crossover model combines performance with lifestyle and has already impressed at the Nürburgring.
 Thanks to its compact dimensions and expressive design, the T-Roc R is a true eye-catcher and perfectly adapts to the urban lifestyle as well.
 With this powerhouse, the desire of striving for individuality in various areas of life is guaranteed.

 The new top version of the compact crossover model impresses with stunning performance specifications: 221 kW (300 PS) and a torque of 400 Nm combined with the 7-gear dual clutch gearbox ensure a superior acceleration without loosing traction.
 The vehicle’s distinctive sporty character and its specific design make for the perfect combination of performance and lifestyle.

 This figure shows an alloy wheel from the Volkswagen accessories range.
 Find further information on volkswagen-zubehoer.de